The American Dental Association (ADA) states that “Toothbrush sanitizers have not been shown to provide a health benefit.”

 The following are a list of commonly asked questions regarding UV sanitizers.

 - What type of light is used to kill bacteria?

 - UV-C light is the shortwave light that is used to kill bacteria.

 - How long does it take for UV light to kill bacteria?

 - Bacteria can be killed in just a few seconds, when a short distance from the light.
 The more bacteria and the more products to sanitize at once, the less effective.
 The efficacy is best when the cycle is longest.

 - How long do batteries last in a sanitizer?

-- It depends on the sanitizer, the amount of items being cleaned, the length of the cycle and how often it is used.
+- It depends on the sanitizer, the number of items being cleaned, the length of the cycle and how often it is used.
 For most people, the batteries will last a couple of months on average before needing replacement, thanks to power saving features such as automatic power off.

 - Can a sanitizer prolong the life of my toothbrush?

 - It is advised, irrespective of whether you use a sanitizer to replace the toothbrush head every 3 months.
 A sanitizer may kill off bacteria but it does not impact the wear on bristles from twice daily brushing.
 Split, frayed or damaged bristles can occur as a result of brushing techniques, pressure and tooth positioning.
-This in turn can be damaging to the teeth and gums, therefore requiring regular replacement.
+This, in turn, can be damaging to the teeth and gums, therefore requiring regular replacement.

 - The lamp in my sanitizer has stopped working, can I replace it?

 - It depends on your sanitizer.
 Most portable and cheap sanitizers do not have a replaceable bulb.
 It tends to be the larger or countertop units that will be capable of having the bulb replaced.

 - Typically the life of a bulb is between 6,000 and 8,000 hours so it will take some time normally before it stops working.